awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Enter a query in the code box\.

 1. Under **Advanced configuration**, **Enable sampling** is selected by default\.
-If you do not uncheck this box, Data Wrangler will sample and import approximately 50% of the queried data\.
+If you do not uncheck this box, Data Wrangler samples and imports approximately 50% of the queried data\.
 Unselect this check box to disable sampling\.

 1. Enter your query in the query editor and use the **Run** button to run the query\.
 After a successful query, you can preview your result under the editor\.

 1. To import the queried results, select **Import dataset**\.

 1. Enter a **Dataset name**\.
-If you add a **Dataset name** contains spaces, these spaces are replaced with underscores when your dataset is imported\.
+If you add a **Dataset name** that contains spaces, these spaces are replaced with underscores when your dataset is imported\.

 1. Select **Add**\.